robyftp/Tree/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## What was a more important invention than the first telephone?
+The second one.